John Manners, 8th Earl of Rutland: Marriage and children

-In 1677, a legal case before the House of Lords ruled on a legal dispute between the Duke and Scrope Howe over the financial settlement made for Lady Anne and her heirs.
+In 1677, a legal case before the House of Lords ruled on a legal dispute between Manners and Scrope Howe over the financial settlement made for Lady Anne and her heirs.

 Death and burial

 He died aged 75 and was buried in St Mary the Virgin's Church, Bottesford, Leicestershire, where survives his monument.
-He was succeeded in the earldom by his son John Manners, 1st Duke of Rutland.
+He was succeeded in the earldom by his son John.